 Limiting the physical availability of alcohol is an important population-based measure to reduce alcohol consumption.
-Interventions targeting the availability of alcohol at a population level are effective in reducing alcohol-related harm and consumption (Babor et al. 2010).
+Interventions targeting the availability of alcohol at a population level are effective in reducing alcohol-related harm and consumption (Babor et al., 2010).

+Structural separation was commenced on 12 November 2018.
 Since 12 November 2020, all mixed-trade retailers have been obliged by law to physically separate alcohol products from other grocery items.